bob-the-dyer/vertx-bnb-joker2016/README.md

     Negative things to mention
  - hazelcast by default has timeouts and delays that should be configured for each particular case.
- - rmi host on boot2docker needs to be specified (-Djava.rmi.server.hostname='192.168.99.100'), not on linux
+ - rmi host of docker machine for boot2docker needs to be specified -Djava.rmi.server.hostname='192.168.99.100', on linux and native MAC set it to 0.0.0.0
  - ports will not automatically be opened while migrating from container to container, i.e. migration of web is useless, use super ha node with all ports needed
  - hanode - StarterVerticle is replicated in ha node instead of target verticle in vertx.deploy() -> solved with Launcher